 Not Politically Correct

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Jeremiah 2.
-In our text today we see Jeremiah condemns Judah for her sins as Israel turns away from God.
-In making application we see our nation following the same path as Israel did in our text.
-Promiscuity, adultery, homosexuality, abortion, idolatry, pride, etc. run ramped in our world today as people follow the path of sin verses the Word of God.
-Just as Jeremiah was called of the Lord to tell the Lords people of its disobedience to God we are called to do the same today.
-It is not politically correct to tell others of sin but it is Biblically correct to stand for the truth and expose light on sins darkness.
+Today, we continue in the Book of Jeremiah 2.
+In our text today, Jeremiah condemns Judah for her sins as Israel turns away from God.
+In applying, we see our nation following the same path as Israel did in our text.
+Promiscuity, adultery, homosexuality, abortion, idolatry, pride, etc., run rampant in our world today as people follow the path of sin versus the Word of God.
+Just as the Lord called Jeremiah to tell the Lord's people of their disobedience to God, we are called to do the same today.
+It is not politically correct to say to others of sin.
+Still, standing for the truth and exposing light on sin's darkness is Biblically accurate.
 How about you?
-Do you tell others the truth of the Bible when confronted with others sin?
-Let us learn from our text today and the example of Jeremiah to remember that it might not be politically correct to tell others of sin but it is Biblically correct.
+Do you tell others the truth of the Bible when confronted with others' sins?
+Let us learn from our text today and the example of Jeremiah to remember that it might not be politically correct to tell others of sin, but it is Biblically accurate.

 .